svermaji/SearchBigFile/README.md

 * Program stores the last searched file and search string.
 * Tabs present for help and results.
 * Help button text color changes to 6 different colors every 30sec.
+* After 'Read' operation is performed Search pattern box can be used to find any string in existing result.
 * At start of program detail help will be displayed.
 * Warning and Info indicator will change font every 10 min.
 Font details will be in tooptip.
 * In file path and search text box auto-complete feature is supported.